What If We All Lived Beyond 130 Years?

 Are societies crumbling as we live longer?

-As the horrific tale of Tithonus shows, already the ancient Greek knew that immortality has no value without health and well-being.
+As the horrific tale of Tithonus shows, already the ancient Greeks knew that immortality has no value without health and well-being.
 What does it matter how old you are if you cannot use your body and brain to live a full life?
 Aging is generally associated with deteriorating health and decrepitude.
 That’s the primary reason why people wouldn’t want to live longer.
 Ideally, this should improve before life expectancy.

 How could we extend our lifespan beyond 100 years of age if the effects of an aging population already strain our societies?
 If younger generations cannot sustain the social system to provide care for their elders as they are growing older and older, significant structural changes will be necessary.
 Transhumanist Zoltan Istvan agreed that if we live past 130 years, society will fundamentally change.
 We will have to contend with social welfare and retirement systems that cannot sustain themselves.